wan-yang/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 Currently (as of 12/28/20), there is no evidence that the newly reported SARS-CoV-2 variants have arrived in NYC.
 However, to anticipate the potential impact of these more infectious variants, we have added a projection scenario (labeled: New Variant).
 Basic model assumptions: 1) the new variants would be ~70% more infectious; 2) the new variants would replace the current one in the next 4 weeks; 3) Increased infectiousness would be mainly due to increased transmission rate (based on data showing higher viral load) and a slightly longer infectious period (no data on this yet); 4) No changes in disease severity; and 5) No changes in interventions during the projection period.

+#### 1/27/2021 Updates on model projections:
+Starting this week, based on more recent data, we adjust 1) the relative infectiousness of the new variant(s), from ~70% more infectious to ~50% comparied to the 'widetype' virus; and 2) the timing of new variant replacement, from 4 weeks to 6 weeks.
+Note that we have not yet adjusted the infection fatality risk (IFR); i.e. the same IFR is used for the 'New Variant' scenario.

+#### 2/3/2021 Updates on model projections:
+Starting this week, our model projections also account for vaccination.
+For model training, observed vaccination rates by age and UHF are used as model input.
+For model projections where future vaccination rates are not available, we use projected estimates.
+We assume vaccine efficay (VE) 14 days after the first vaccine dose is 85% and after 7 days of the second dose is 95%.
+For more detail, see https://www.medrxiv.org/content/10.1101/2021.01.21.21250228v1

 ### Model Output

 We use the model to estimate new weekly numbers of total infections, reported/observed infections, hospitalizations, patients in ICU, and deaths.
 For the latter three health outcomes we accounted for delay from infection to corresponding event as described above.